 When you worry about school, it can affect your body.
 A kid who feels stressed

-is also a sign of stress.
-And if you're not getting enough sleep, you probably feel
+sign of stress.
+And if you're not getting enough sleep, you probably feel grouchy

-grouchy and tired during the day.
-Feeling tired can make your school day seem even
+and tired during the day.
+Feeling tired can make your school day seem even worse.

 If you're stressed out, you might have a hard time making decisions.
 In the morning,